1. Wander the Pretty Streets

 Best Cafes & Restaurants in Ferragudo

 Fishing is at the heart of Ferragudo, so enjoy some fresh fish from one of the many seafood restaurants.
-The atmosphere is great, with locals sat outside enjoying each other’s company and children playing in the squares as the sun goes down.
+The atmosphere is great, with locals sitting outside enjoying each other’s company and children playing in the squares as the sun goes down.
 Some great places to eat are:

 - Rei des Praias